-The Annual Meeting for Internatinal Relations Coordinators 2017 will take place at the State Conservatory Tbilisi, Georgia on 21-24 September.
+The Annual Meeting for Internatinal Relations Coordinators 2017 took place at the State Conservatory Tbilisi, Georgia on 21-24 September.

 The meeting is meant for administrative or teaching staff members in Conservatoires who deal with international relations and European programmes (such as ERASMUS), as well as for institutions not familiar with these programmes, but with an interest in becoming involved.

 The meeting is important for networking, exchanging useful information and for developing partnerships.
 With this annual meeting, the AEC is bringing together a growing community of International Relations Coordinators.
 The programme of the meeting, as well as other important documents and policies on the field of international relations of conservatoires, are the result of the collaboration between the AEC office and the IRCs Developmental Working Group

 Raffaele Longo (Conservatorio di Musica “San Pietro a Majella”, Napoli)